 The Bitcoin Network is very secure.
 There is no possibility of ‘Double Spending’ and the system has been specifically designed and coded to make creating counterfeit Bitcoin or fake transactions impossible.

-Bitcoin is one of the earliest cryptocurrency to use blockchain technology in facilitating peer to peer payments.
+Bitcoin is one of the earliest cryptocurrencies to use blockchain technology in facilitating peer-to-peer payments.
 Through a decentralized network, bitcoin offers a reasonably low transaction fee compared to popular payment gateways.

 |S.No.||Basis of Comparison||Blockchain||Bitcoin|

 |2.||Main Aim||To provide a low cost, safe and secure environment for peer to peer transactions||To simplify and increase the speed of transactions without much of government restrictions.|